pkgcore/pychroot/README.rst

     from pychroot import Chroot

     with Chroot('/path/to/chroot'):
-        a = 42
+        answer = 42
-    print(a)
+    print(answer)

-In this case, a NameError exception will be raised unless *a* was previously defined.
+In this case, a NameError exception will be raised unless the variable *answer* was previously defined.
 This will probably be fixed to some extent in a future release.

 Requirements
 ============